textX/Arpeggio/docs/configuration.md

 # Parser configuration

+This section describes how to alter parser default behaviour.

+---

 There are some aspect of parsing that can be configured using parser and/or `ParsingExpression` parameters.
 Arpeggio has some sane default behaviour but gives the user possibility to alter it.